close

 DocuSign top support docs pages

 The value of DocuSign’s knowledge base is that users can easily find the answers they need without having to wait for customer support.
-This saves time, helps users solve problems on their own, builds trust and credibility, and encourages prospects to choose DocuSign.
+This saves time, helps users solve problems on their own, builds trust and credibility, and encourages prospects to choose DocuSign over other DocuSign or PandaDoc competitors.

 If you want to add a dedicated support library to your website like DocuSign (or improve an existing one), here are some tips to help you get started: